One of the most common questions I receive reads something like this:

 Even More Free Advice

 Right now, given the market, the only person holding anyone back from writing and publishing a good book is you.
 If you have a book in you (and better yet, if you have multiple good books in you), then start writing them.
 You can only steer a moving boat.
 I built my career by writing three books over six months while working a 9–5 day job.
-Those 100 work weeks kicked my butt.
+Those 100-hour work weeks kicked my butt.
 But I had done my homework and knew what was possible if I applied myself.
 If you want it bad enough, it's there for the taking.

 Additionally, become a voracious learner.
 Watch what the pros are doing.
 Find out what books they've read, and then read them.
 Pay attention to what people are talking about on writer's groups and forums.
 Ask one question at a time.
 Always be kind, and labor at being concise.
 And if you're lucky enough to get a published author's ear, don't ask them to read your book and critique it—they're too busy doing that with their own work.
 Instead, ask if they'd be willing to read your first page and see what they think.
 Who knows where it will go from there.